 Each move resource goes through the summarized steps.

 |Step 1: Select resources||Select a resource.
-The resource is added to the move collection.||Resource state moves to Prepare pending.
+The resource is added to the move collection.||Resource state moves to Prepare pending.|

-If validation shows that dependent resources are pending, add them to the move collection.
+Add them to the move collection.

 |Step 3: Prepare||Kick off the prepare process.
 Preparation steps depend on the resources you're moving:

 - Stateless resources: Stateless resources have configuration information only.
 These resources don't need continuous replication of data in order to move them.
 Examples include Azure virtual networks (VNets), network adapters, load balancers, and network security groups.
 For this type of resource, the Prepare process generates an Azure Resource Manager template.